johnjago/awesome-uncopyright/README.md

 ## Blogs
   - [Awesci](http://awesci.com/uncopyright/) - Compendium of awe eliciting and entertaining articles mixed with Science-101s for curious minds to waste time sensibly.
+  - [Billy Shih](http://www.billyshih.com/uncopyright/) - The blog of a web developer at Full Circle.
   - [Brian Gardner](http://briangardner.com/uncopyright/) - There are way too many blogs and websites around that skim the surface of life, and this my attempt at doing it the right way.
   - [Colin Smith](http://colinsmith.net/uncopyright/) - Follow your curiosity.
   - [Emanuele Faja](http://emanuelefaja.com/uncopyright/) - How to live?